mahendrakumarshinde/MyRepo/butterfly_firmware_feature_rework/WIP/items.md

 **05. To save power: deactivateFeature and activateFeature => Also activate/deactivate sensors automatically?**

-**20. Use Avro for message serialization to send features?**
-- Pros / Cons ?
-- Also checked Thrift and ProtocolBuffer, but Avro looks to be the most relevant.

 **22. Info about RAM selection (among other)** https://github.com/GrumpyOldPizza/arduino-STM32L4/blob/master/variants/STM32L432KC-NUCLEO/linker_scripts/STM32L432KC_FLASH.ld